Non-local interactions in moir\'e Hubbard systems

 In this article we show that off-diagonal in site interactions, often ignored in studies of Hubbard model physics, play a significant role in determining the ground state properties of semiconductor moir\'e materials.
 Starting from continuum model Bloch states, we use a projection technique \cite{Cloizeaux1,Cloizeaux2,Vanderbilt} to obtain Wannier functions of holes localized on moir\'e superlattice sites.
-For small twist angles, or equivalently large moir\'e lattice constants, the Wannier orbitals are well approximated by the eigenstates of a harmonic potential and an on-site Hubbard model description is justified.
+From these Wannier functions we calculate generalized Hubbard model parameters, that we use to derive a low-energy spin model description valid for strong interaction strengths at $\nu=1$.
+For small twist angles, or equivalently large moir\'e lattice constants, the Wannier orbitals are well approximated by the eigenstates of a harmonic potential and therefore an on-site Hubbard model description is justified.
 Decreases in the moir\'e lattice constant or the modulation potential strength lead to overlaps between the tails of Wannier functions localized on nearest-neighbor lattice sites (See supplemental material \cite{Supplemental}).
 When significant, the overlap gives rise to enhanced non-local interaction terms.
 In exploring their influence, we have focused on the spin-physics of Mott insulator states at $\nu=1$.
 Our main results are presented in Fig. \ref{fig:AntiferroFerrotransition}.
 In Fig. \ref{fig:AntiferroFerrotransition}(a)-(b) we show Heisenberg model spin coupling constants for a small twist angle with well-localized Wannier orbitals, and for a larger twist angle with significant Wannier function overlap between neighbors.
 As illustrated in \ref{fig:AntiferroFerrotransition}(c), we find that the nearest-neighbor interaction $J_1$ changes sign as a function of twist angle and background dielectric screening, indicating the possibility of controlled tuning between antiferromagnetic and ferromagnetic states.
 We confirm this transition by finite size exact diagonalization calculations.
 Hartree-Fock analyses of heterobilayers \cite{NaichaoAllan,MakQAH} and homobilayers \cite{FengchengTMD1,ColumbiaCano} have also identified a ferromagnetic phase as a candidate ground state at $\nu=1$ when dielectric screening is weak.
 For larger twist angles, which are more relevant experimentally, contributions of other two- and four-spin terms become important in spin model descriptions of TMD moir\'e materials.
 Our findings suggest strategies to create unusual states, including ferromagnetic insulators, spin liquids, and superconductors. --- We limit our attention to TMD heterobilayers that form triangular moir\'e superlattices and therefore permit a single-band low-energy description with trivial topology.
 Assuming a smooth potential limit \cite{FengchengHubbard}, the continuum model that describes the bilayer's electronic structure depends only on the moir\'e lattice constant $a_M$, the modulation potential strength $V_m$, and a single potential-shape parameter $\psi$ (For details on the continuum model see the supplemental material \cite{Supplemental}).
 The continuum model can be mapped to a real space lattice model, whose Hamiltonian is written in the most general way as

 where $c^{\dagger}_{i,\sigma} (c_{i,\sigma})$ creates (destroys) an electron at site $i$ in valley $\sigma$; $i,j,k,l$ are site labels, $t_{ij}$ stands for the hopping integral between sites $i$ and $j$, and $V_{ijkl}^{\sigma \sigma^{\prime}}$ is a two-particle matrix element